 Why choose Opus for Sexual Harassment prevention?

-Opus uses text message and WhatsApp to deliver training ensures that your team isn't facing the tech barriers that come with email logins and password.
+Opus uses chat-based training to ensure that your team isn't facing the tech barriers that come with email logins and password.
 Using cell phones to learn ensures that your team is getting access to training and not competing for the only open computer or tablet available.

 Accommodates short attention spans